St Just in Penwith: Churches and schools

 The parish church of St Just is a fine 15th-century building.
 In 1336 the church was rebuilt and dedicated by John Grandisson, Bishop of Exeter; however only the chancel of this church survives and the nave and aisles are 15th-century in date.
 There are two Methodist chapels.

 St Just is the home of Cape Cornwall School which also serves Sennen, Sancreed, Pendeen, St Buryan and other places in the district.

-There are eight Cornish crosses in the parish; there are two in the vicarage garden and one built into the church wall.
+There are eight Cornish crosses in the parish, including two in the vicarage garden and one built into the church wall.
 Other crosses are at Leswidden, Nanquidno, Kenidjack (two) and Cot Valley.
 Boslow Cross is 550 yds (500 m) NW of Boslow Farm (ref. no. 1003110).

 Mining

 The ancient settlement has a strong mining history and was during the 19th century one of the most important mining districts in Cornwall both for copper and for tin.
 Mines within the area included Boscaswell Downs, Balleswidden, Parknoweth, Boscean, Wheal Owles, Wheal Boys, Levant, Botallack and Geevor (which closed in 1990).
-Geevor mine is now a tourist attraction which allows visitors to explore Cornish Mining heritage.
+Geevor mine is now a tourist attraction which allows visitors to explore Cornish mining heritage.
 The boom in 19th-century mining saw a dramatic increase in the population of St Just, the 1861 census records the population figure as being 9,290; however, like other areas in Cornwall the population declined with the collapse in the tin trade in the 19th century.
 The town also suffered from the decision of the Great Western Railway to abandon its plans to make St Just the terminus of the London mainline to Cornwall.
 It was announced in July 2006 that the St Just mining district and the rest of the historic mining areas of Cornwall had become the Cornwall and West Devon Mining Landscape World Heritage Site.

 Geography

-The nearby Cot Valley has a stream which runs to the sea.
+The stream in the nearby Cot Valley meets the Atlantic at Porth Nanven, sometimes called Penanwell.
 The area has been heavily mined, as was the area around St Just.
-The round boulders in the Cot Valley Cove here are of specific scientific interest.
+The rounded boulders in the cliff are of specific scientific interest.
 Also nearby is Cape Cornwall.